alshedivat/al-folio/_projects/confidence_contours.md

   - RQ 3a.
 Does a deep computer vision model trained on min/max derived labels produce usable and robust predictions, compared to models trained on data annotated with the standard-procedure (and possibly to other benchmarked models)?
 Moreover, can we derive standard predictions from min/max-style predictions (showing min/max >> standard w.r.t information), e.g. a CV transformation on min/max yields high similarity w/ a standard prediction?
   - RQ 3b.
 Does a deep computer vision model trained on min/max annotated labels produce usable and robust predictions, compared to models trained on the same data annotated with the standard-procedure?

-This work, therefore, has the potential to help both annotators and computer vision models to document and understand the inherent uncertainty of the world around us - whether that is in medicine, biology, self-driving cars, or beyond.
+This work, therefore, has the potential to help both annotators and computer vision models to document and understand the inherent uncertainty of the world around us - whether that is in medicine, biology, self-driving cars, or beyond. -->

-**Lab presentations**
-- [Goldilocks for Images](https://andre-ye.github.io/files/sfl/Goldilocks for Images.pdf){:target="_blank"}.
-Given as an introduction during a lab meeting to the idea of uncertainty representation and theorizing visual uncertainty.
-- [Medical Uncertainty Annotation](https://andre-ye.github.io/files/sfl/Medical Uncertainty Annotation.pdf){:target="_blank"}.
-Given as an update during a lab meeting to the chosen domain and demoing the application.